|Console||Game Boy Advance|

 Oh well.
 Let’s see what my deal with this game is.

-The gameplay is largely the same as that of Fire Emblem, though with some minor changes.
+The gameplay is largely the same as that of The Blazing Blade, though with some minor changes.
 For better or worse.
 You move your units through a grid-based map, kill enemies, and try not to let anyone die.
 Standard fare.

-The graphics are, once again, recycled from Binding Blade.
+The graphics are, once again, recycled from The Binding Blade.
 However, there are some new enemy sprites.

 One notable difference that this game has is that it has MONSTERS.
 Surprised?
 Well, maybe you should be.
 It’s actually rare for a Fire Emblem game to have monsters in them, because you mostly face off against human enemies.
 The odd thing is that these monsters aren’t exactly a great challenge.
 They’re certainly no better than enemy soldiers and over half of them are weak against Light magic.